ElsaTam/3DMinesweeper/README.md

 Once you start, you have a full 3D grid with grey blocks.

+You can rotate the camera around the grid with the key QWSD.

-Each of them has a double arrow printed on their faces, indicating the direction in which they can move.
+Each of the cube has a double arrow printed on its faces, indicating the direction in which it can move.
 It is rarely useful, unless you destructed a block somewhere by error and want to place another one to retrieve the number of neighbouring bombs.

 In the top left corner, you have the number of the remaining bombs to find.